TylerBrinkley/Enums.NET/README.md

 ![Performance](Doc/performance.png)

 ## How Is It Type-Safe
-Currently, there is no direct way to constrain a type or method's generic type parameter to an enum in C#.
-The C#, VB.NET, and F# compiler can understand when this constraint is applied, it just can't currently express it.
-Utilizing Simon Cropp's Fody, on build a post-processing step is applied to the compiled Enums.NET assembly to add these constraints to the assembly, thus achieving type safety and allowing for generic extension methods that are constrained to `Enum`.
+Currently, there is no direct way to constrain a generic type parameter in C# to an `Enum`.
+The C# compiler can understand when this constraint is applied, it just can't currently express it.
+Utilizing Simon Cropp's [Fody](https://github.com/Fody/Fody), on build a post-processing step is applied to the compiled Enums.NET assembly to add these constraints to the assembly, thus achieving type safety and allowing for generic extension methods that are constrained to `Enum`.

 ## Interface
 [`EnumsNET.Enums`](Src/Enums.NET/Enums.cs) static class for type-safe enum operations, with many exposed as extension methods.